garimpeiro-it/node-key-sender/README.md

 - Multi platform (it will work in all operation systems that Java can run);
 - It will send the key to the current focused application in the operational system.

+# Installation

+Install it using npm:

+    npm install --save-dev node-key-sender

+The command above will install and add the lib into your "package.json" file.

 # How it works

 Each key in your keyboard is mapped with a key code.
 Although a physical keyboard key may have printed above its surface more than one key (for example ':' and ';'), both generate the same key code.
 So, do not confuse key codes with ASCII or UNICODE values, they are different things.